What are Tapeworms?

 - Wash your hands regularly, especially before touching food and in the bathroom

 In areas where tapeworm is common, only use water that you know is safe to wash fruit and vegetables.
-Avoid raw or undercooked food, including raw vegetables unless you peel it yourself.
-Only drink bottled or canned beverages and water that has been boiled for at least one minute (x).
+Avoid raw or undercooked food, including raw vegetables, unless you peel it yourself.
+Only drink bottled or canned beverages and boiled water for at least one minute. (x)

 Supplements for a Tapeworm

-Extracted from the bark of the phellodendron plant, berberine promotes heart health and keeps a healthy cholesterol level.
-It can also improve digestion and relieve diarrhea from infections in the intestine, such as a tapeworm.
+An extracted from the bark of the phellodendron plant, berberine promotes heart health and keeps a healthy cholesterol level.
+It can also improve digestion and relieve diarrhea from infections in the intestine, such as tapeworm.
 The recommended dose is 500 mg twice daily for no more than three months without a clear directive from a doctor.

 This supplement contains tannic acid, which improves gastrointestinal health.
 Galla chinensis is a plant with therapeutic properties, including reducing blood pressure to improve heart health and modulating immune responses so the body can fight infection (x).
 The recommended dosage is 1,500 mg per day.

-Found in grapes, nuts, pomegranates, cranberries and strawberries, ellagic acid helps protect the liver and fights free radicals.
-It also helps with inflammation and treats artery hypertension (x).
-Ellagic acid may also have anti-cancer properties and keeps cancer cells from multiplying (x).
-As a dietary supplement, take 750 mg of pomegranate extract twice a day.
+In grapes, nuts, pomegranates, cranberries and strawberries, ellagic acid helps protect the liver and fights free radicals.
+It also helps with inflammation and treats artery hypertension. (x) Ellagic acid may also have anti-cancer properties and keeps cancer cells from multiplying. (x) As a dietary supplement, take 750 mg of pomegranate extract twice a day.

 Traditionally, Mediterranean cultures use olive leaf extract as a natural anti-inflammatory and antioxidant.
 It promotes heart, immune and cognitive health and fights infections.
 The recommended dose is 750 mg daily with food.